 How could so many young women become so easily brainwashed?
 Have any of them asked themselves what the “end game” is here?
 Have they looked at themselves in the mirror and asked where they’ll be at 60?
 Have they asked themselves who’s going to want them after they’ve slept with half the country?
 Have they thought how lonely they’ll be without husband and children to comfort them in their old age?
 AND, just as importantly, do they really think they will become the CEO of Bank of America and fly around the country in corporate jets?
 COME ON, GET REAL!

 Have these flaming feminists really thought things through?
 Have they thought about the, much more likely, outcome of their “liberated” lifestyle and their “careers?”
 I don’t think so.
 They are living one day at a time, just like little kids and pets.
-And, if a glimmer of the truth peaks through the delusional haze that envelops their pointless, and self-serving, lifestyle, they quickly respond, just as Scarlet O’Hara once did, with “I’ll think about that tomorrow.”
+And, if a glimmer of the truth peeks through the delusional haze that envelops their pointless, and self-absorbed lifestyle, they quickly respond, just as Scarlet O’Hara once did, with “I’ll think about that tomorrow.”
 Now, that’s a great plan!

 I sometimes think they subconsciously expect a prince to arrive, forgive them their trespasses, sweep them off their feet, to live happily ever after, despite their lousy reputations as sluts, bitches and jackasses.
 Well, I hate to be the one to burst their bubble but, there isn’t a prince on earth who wants nasty, old, used goods.